FieldDB/FieldDB/README.md

 # Call for Beta Testers

 iField beta was officially launched in English and Spanish on August 2st 2012 in Patzun, Guatemala.
 So far we have had input from fieldlinguists working on Morpho-syntax, LF and Prosody.
-We are looking for more beta testers who would like to try out our app as a Beta Tester.
-In particular we need to know if the app is user-friendly, and if you have suggestions on how we can improve the app to save you time entering your data, and searching for your data when writing handouts/articles etc.
+We are looking for more fieldlinguists who would like give us feedback and help us find bugs as a Beta Tester.
+In particular we need to know if the app is truely user-friendly, and if you have suggestions on how we can improve the app to save you time entering your data, and searching for your data when writing handouts/articles etc.

 So put on your best fieldlinguist's cargo pants, and [join us for the bug hunt!](https://docs.google.com/spreadsheet/viewform?formkey=dFlXWENNd1FXRmxPOTl1NVVqemc2ZlE6MQ)